MarsMDK/NuMeTriS/README.md

 ## Documentation
-You can find the complete documentation of the DyGyS library in [documentation](https://numetris.readthedocs.io/en/latest/index.html)
+You can find the complete documentation of the NuMeTriS library in [documentation](https://numetris.readthedocs.io/en/latest/index.html)

 ## Credits